visitor257/GalPie/README_EN.md

 </table>
 <br><br>
 Known bugs: <br>
 1. Scene does not match the loaded save.
-(Fixing)
+(Fixed)